ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- HAL: Implemented separated virtual timers module under /os/hal/osal/lib, it can be used by OSAL implementations where the underlying RTOS is lacking a timeout feature or missing.
 - HAL: Added CAN3 support to the STM32 CANv1 driver.
 - HAL: Added support for all existing STM32 Nucleo and Discovery boards.
 - HAL: Extended STM32F4xx port by adding STM32F412 support.